EXPANDING SUCCESSFUL AFFORDABLE HOUSING IN CAMBRIDGE

 The AHO allows the creation of new, permanently affordable housing that is denser than what might be allowed under base zoning and creates a new review process through which new affordable housing can be approved more efficiently.

-Additional proposed site improvements will create stronger, safer pedestrian and bicycle connectivity, new bicycle parking, enhanced green open space and improved amenities for the community.
+Additional site improvements will create stronger, safer pedestrian and bicycle connectivity, new bicycle parking, enhanced green open space and improved amenities for the community.